 Diclofenac Sodium (dye-KLOE-fen-ak SOE-dee-um), Misoprostol (mye-soe-PROST-ol)

-Treats pain caused by arthritis in people who might have stomach problems caused by pain medicine.
-This medicine is a combination of a nonsteroidal anti-inflammatory drug (NSAID) and a prostaglandin that helps to protect against ulcers in your stomach or intestines.
+Treats arthritis pain.
+This medicine is a combination of a nonsteroidal anti-inflammatory drug (NSAID) and a prostaglandin (to protect against ulcers of the stomach and intestines).

 There may be other brand names for this medicine.